jonathan-slark/jonathan-slark/README.md

-# Jonathan Slark – Games Programmer
+# Jonathan Slark – Game programmer

 Welcome to my GitHub portfolio!
-I'm a games programmer with a focus on performance-oriented C programming and modern graphics APIs.
+I'm a game programmer with a focus on performance-oriented C programming and modern graphics APIs.
 My work spans from retro-inspired games to graphics programming and game modding.

 ## 🚀 Projects